Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Lane Change Regulation Model

-where each component indicates whether lane change requests towards a specific direction from vehicles in grid $\alpha_i$ at time $t_k$ are permitted.
-In Eq. (\ref{eq:e008}) and (\ref{eq:e008_2}), if the action blocks a lane change path, any request for that path is disallowed, effectively preventing the corresponding gain or loss term by multiplying it with the action value 0.
-Otherwise, the source term behaves as in the uncontrolled case.
+Each component indicates whether lane change requests from grid $\alpha_i$ in a specific direction are permitted at time $t_k$.
+If a lane change is disallowed, the corresponding gain or loss term in Eq.~(\ref{eq:general_source_control}) is suppressed by multiplying with zero.
+Otherwise, the source terms behave as in the uncontrolled case, where all actions are set to one.
+Fig.~\ref{fig:method_demo} illustrates how our model functions in a real-world scenario by broadcasting lane change regulations to vehicles through road infrastructure.

-In the context of reinforcement learning, the discretized transition function expressed using the partial differential operator in Eq. (\ref{eq:e012}) for each grid column is:
+In the context of reinforcement learning, the discretized transition function expressed using the partial differential operator in Eq. (\ref{eq:general_source_control_all_lane}) for each grid column is:

 where the action $a_{x_i}(t_k)$ is held constant during the time interval (zero-order hold).